Bio

 Dr. Darolia received a PhD in Public Policy from George Washington University where he was recognized with the Outstanding Dissertation Award from the Association for Education Finance and Policy.
 He also holds a master’s degree in economics and a bachelor’s degree in finance.

-When not inverting matrices, Professor Darolia is probably sous cheffing for his 8- and 10-year old pâtissiers.
+When not inverting matrices, Professor Darolia is probably serving as saucier for his 9- and 11-year old chefs de cuisine.